JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 you can use them in future projects.

-The updated app will retrieve data over the internet from a [SpaceX public API](https://docs.spacexdata.com/?version=latest) and display the date of the first successful launch of a SpaceX rocket.
+The updated app will retrieve data over the internet from a [SpaceX public API](https://docs.spacexdata.com/?version=latest) and display the date of the last successful launch of a SpaceX rocket.

 ## Add more dependencies